 This month, we answer all your thought-provoking questions about filing an amendment.
 July marks the middle of the year and a great time to make changes within your company!

 When do I need to file an amendment?

 - Director or Member Information

 - Business Activities of the Company

-A: Generally speaking, the address on record with the secretary of state’s office is the registered office address of the company.
-As such, your company may be required to file Articles of Amendment to change the address of the company if the address that is on record with the state is no longer valid.
+Generally speaking, the address on record with the secretary of state’s office is the registered office address of the company.
+As such, your company may be required for filing an amendment to change the address of the company if the address that is on record with the state is no longer valid.

-A: Yes, you need to file an amendment if you change information that’s included in your foreign qualification document.
+Yes, filing an amendment is needed if you change information that’s included in your foreign qualification document.
 Typically speaking, this is a similar process to filing an amendment to your incorporation document.
 But, the state of qualification may require that you show a Certificate of Good Standing from your state of incorporation.
 We can help you obtain this document.

-A: Absolutely.
-We can prepare and file the necessary amendment documents, whether your formed a business through us or not.
+Absolutely.
+We can prepare and file the necessary amendment documents, whether you’re formed a business through us or not.